jrkerns/pylinac/docs/source/watcher.rst

 same format (e.g. DICOM), keywords are used to filter which type of analysis should be done.
 When a file is deemed analysis-worthy, pylinac will then run the analysis automatically and generate a .png and .txt file with the analysis summary image and quantitative results, respectively.
 If the email service is setup, an email can be sent either on any analysis done or only on failing analyses.
+Finally, an automatic image detection classifier can be use for some image types, specifically, the picket fence, starshot, leeds, and pipspro images.
+The classifier allows the user to not rename files before moving them into the monitor folder.
+To use the classifier set the ``use-classifier`` option in the ``general`` section to true; see the default config file below.

 Configuration
 -------------